The Best Water Bottles of 2019

 Hydro Flask Standard Mouth with Flex CapBest Overall

-The Hydro Flask checks off all of our boxes: It’s portable, versatile, durable and well designed.
+The Hydro Flask checks off all of our boxes making it the best water bottle we tested: It’s portable, versatile, durable and well designed.
 And it was the top performer by far during our temperature tests.
-Ice deposited in the Hydro Flask one morning remained largely unmelted, well into the next day.
-Its patented double-wall vacuum enables the bottle to hold cold and hot beverages and prevents condensation from forming on the outside, keeping it slip-free, and safe to store in bags alongside papers and laptops.
-Though it’s often a caveat with stainless steel, the bottle didn’t transmit any funky flavors to our water.
+Ice deposited in this insulated bottle one morning remained largely unmelted, well past the 24-hour mark.
+Its patented double-wall vacuum enables the bottle to keep water cold, keep hot beverages hot, and prevents condensation from forming on the outside, keeping it slip-free, and safe to store in bags alongside papers and laptops.
+Though it’s often a caveat with stainless steel, the bottle didn’t transmit any funky flavors to our drinking water.
 It’s also crafted from recycled materials and comes with a lifetime guarantee (which definitely helps justify the price).
 The only downside we found is it's not dishwasher safe.
-The extra-wide mouth can fit any sized ice cube, and the bottle is compatible with a range of Hydro Flask caps, that lets you rotate between flex caps, sports caps, straw lids, flip lids and press-in lids, to suit your specific needs or activity.
+The extra-wide mouth can fit any sized ice cube, and the bottle is compatible with a range of Hydro Flask caps, that lets you rotate between flex caps, sports caps, straw lids, flip-top lids, and press-in lids, to suit your specific needs or activity.
 A range of attractive colors further enhance customizability: Choose from mint, blueberry, flamingo, tangelo, graphite, plum, and more.

 Brita Sport Water Bottle with Filter